-The starting point for this resource was BCMG's new piece from composer Christian Mason called The Singing Tree.
-It is composed for 5 professional voices, a children's choir and instrumental ensemble.
-The libretto (words) were written by Paul Griffiths and are presented in the shape of a tree which you can see HERE.
+The Singing Tree by composer Christian Mason is composed for 5 professional voices, a children's choir and instrumental ensemble.
+The libretto (words) were written by Paul Griffiths and are presented in the shape of a tree.
+You can download a copy of the poem HERE.

-Here is Christian Mason being interviewed by Nancy Evans from BCMG with questions provided by children from the TREE project which took place in Birmingham and Bristol in the summer of 2021.
+On this page are a series of excerpts from an interview with Christian Mason using questions provided by children from the TREE project which took place in Birmingham and Bristol in the summer of 2021.

 Talking with Christian about The Singing Tree:

 Talking with Christian about music & becoming a composer: